phax/peppol-lime/README.md

 Details of the configuration items:
   * **`sml.id`**: the ID of the SML to use.
 Maybe one of the following: `digitprod` for the DIGIT production SML, `digittest` for the DIGIT test SMK or `local` for a locally running SML on `http://localhost:8080`.
 If not specified, the default is `digitprod`.
   * **`as2.keystore.path`**: the path to the keystore for the AS2 message sending.
-Must be of type PKCS12.
+Must be of type PKCS12 and must be a writable path, as the keystore is modified during runtime.
 If it is a relative path, it is relative to the web application (relative to `src/main/resources` in development mode, depending on the application server in production mode).
 It is preferred that this is an **absolute path to the keystore file**.
   * **`as2.keystore.password`**: the password needed to access the keystore.
   * **`as2.sender.keyalias`**: the alias of the sender key in the key store.
 The password for the key must be the same as the key for the whole keystore.
   * **`as2.sender.id`**: the AS2 ID of the sender.
 For PEPPOL this MUST be the common name contained in the certificate (`APP_....`).